tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

 #6 - List the 2 drawing state *methods* we used in the demo

-#7 - Give 4 different ways to represent the color *red* as a color in the canvas API
+#7 - Give 4 different ways to represent the color *green* as a color in the canvas API

 #8 - Write the one line of code that will change the current fill color to *green*